She's a

 You reach with your hand,

-cold to touch, yet alive
+to touch, yet alive

 with green leaf and sap oozing,